misterorion/misterorion.com/content/posts/edtech-meetup.md

 - Teachers are not looking for big changes, only incremental additives that make their lives easier day-to-day.
 Things that save teacher time are the bottom-line.
 - The concept of aligning/teaching to standards is going to be wiped out within the next 4-5 years.
 - There is high learner variability so student profiles will become more of a thing.
 There should be solutions that allow student profiles to carry, but there are bureaucratic and legal challenges.
-- How to to overcome the "creepiness factor," *i.e.* cameras on the wall, capturing all the data points?
+- How to to overcome the "creepiness factor" (cameras on the wall, capturing every data point)?
 - There is a concept of voice-activated learning, or conversational learning, in which students can interact with bots using their voices.
 - 2018 is "The Year of the Chat Bot."